MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/5-exercise-access-data-from-blazor-components.md

 ## Use the database to display pizzas

-We can now replace the hard coded pizza in the **index.razor** page.
+We can now replace the hard-coded pizza in the **index.razor** page.

 1. In the explorer, select **Index.razor**.
 1. Replace the existing `OnInitialized()` method with: